Notre-Solutions/Inship-Website/src/pages/automate/index.md

           control of our spend and recharges.
 Their statements reconciliation aid speeds up our month end.
 I have no problem recommending InShip to anyone.
-      - title: our operators love using the system
+      - title: our operators love using InShip
         stars: 4
         name: Walter - High Volume Service Company
         description: >-